Salzburg scavenger hunt and city tour

 - Our game is completely covid19-free as it is an outdoor game!

-Salzburg scavenger hunt and city tour begins at Mirabell palace and ends at Fortress Hohensalzburg
+Salzburg scavenger hunt and city tour starting point: Mirabell palace and ending point: Fortress Hohensalzburg

 You will visit: